Juanfra21/DS_Projects/README.md

 ## Contact

-For any questions or inquiries, feel free to contact me at jleonhar@mail.yu.edu
+For any questions or inquiries, feel free to contact me at juanfraleonhardt@gmail.com